nathangrove/nathangrove.com/README.md

 # Nathan Grove's Personal Website (nathangrove.com)

 This repository contains the source code for my personal website, designed with a unique dual interface: one optimized for terminal access via `curl` or `wget`, and another standard HTML version for web browsers.
+This was made to be able to be deployed directly to my hosting provider.

 ## Features